-Darwin is 'a tropical, liveable city that creates opportunity and choice for our community'.
+Living in Darwin gives you an opportunity to create a unique sub-tropical garden that is both beautiful and purposeful.
 Strengthening our ecosystem through habitat is crucial to the survival of our wildlife.
 Providing food, water, cover and a place for wildlife to raise their young will support diversity.

-Whether it be in Darwin Harbour (one of Australia's 10 coastal hotspots identified by the Federal Government) or East Point Reserve, or even in our own backyards, our unique biodiversity plays an important role in our lifestyle and our identity.

-As existing habitats are placed under pressure from the effects of climate change and urban development, we as community members have an opportunity to provide havens for our native fauna by planting native flora in our yards, verges and balconies.

-Creating Habitat for Darwin Gardens is a useful resource which shows you how to create habitat in your own patch at home.
+Whether it be Darwin Harbour (one of Australia's 10 coastal hotspots identified by the Federal Government), East Point Reserve, or even in our own backyards, our unique biodiversity plays an important role in our lifestyle and our identity.
+As existing habitats are placed under pressure from the effects of climate change and urban development, we as community members have an opportunity to provide havens for our local fauna by planting native flora in our yards or even on balconies.
+Creating Habitat for Darwin Gardens is a handy resource which shows you how to create habitat that is right for you and for our ecosystem.

-I look forward to recreating habitat in my patch!

-Matrue Tory his
+I love seeing habitats created in gardens big and small all across our city!

+Kon Vatskalis

-Katrina Fong Lim Lord Mayor City of Darwin
+Lord Mayor City of Darwin